Better. Let’s define it. Let’s start at the beginning with dictionary.com

 a. in better circumstances.

-16. better oneself, to improve one's social standing, financial position, or education: He is going to night school because he wants to better himself.
+16. better oneself, to improve one's social standing, financial position, or education: He is going to night school because he wants to better himself.17. for the better, in a way that is an improvement: His health changed for the better.

 18. get / have the better of,